AminaRepo/100_Days_of_ML_Code/log.md

 **Thoughts:** After more than 100.000 iterations, I submitted the test results, with a cost value equal to 0.40698.
 The value is  greater than the first one (I used for the first submission octave fminunc function parametrized with only 400 Iterations).
 But it doesn't matter, since the objective of this code is to test the data's behavior (see how the thetas values change over iterations).
 **Link to work:** [my_logistic_regression](https://github.com/AminaRepo/100_Days_of_ML_Code/tree/master/my-logistic-regression).

+### Day 33: August 09, 2018

+**Today's Progress**: I am following the tutorial [Build your First Deep Learning Neural Network Model using Keras in Python] (https://medium.com/@pushkarmandot/build-your-first-deep-learning-neural-network-model-using-keras-in-python-a90b5864116d), and  [Kaggle Challenge](https://www.youtube.com/watch?v=suRd3UzdBeo) video for my project.

+**Thoughts:** I don't know if using jupyter (in local host) can be as easy as colab (I have to install some libraries before I start).

+**Link to work:** no code yet.